 One of the most important groups of phytochemicals are the phytosterols or phytohormones as they are sometimes known.
 These are plant based sterols that act as precursors to human sterols.
 They act to modulate the human endocrine system.
 One of the most important human sterols is Dehydroepiandrosterone (DHEA).
 This hormone is produced in our adrenal glands and serves a variety of functions.
 It is often called the ‘mother’ hormone as it has the ability to convert itself into other hormones such as o estrogen, testosterone, progesterone, and corticosterone, on demand.
 Thus it is a precursor to all other hormones and active metabolites.
 Precursors are substances the body uses to produce other substances.

 Scientific research reveals that adequate DHEA in the body can slow the aging process, and prevent, improve, and even often reverse conditions such as cancer, heart disease, memory loss, obesity, and osteoporosis.
+(Click the link to read our article with tips on how to keep a healthy heart.)
 DHEA blood levels peak between ages 20 to 25 years and then decline with age in both men and women.

 DHEA is the precursor of stress hormones such as cortisol and adrenaline.
 That is, our body makes cortisol and adrenaline from DHEA.
 When our body makes these hormones, DHEA levels decline.
 With our stressful lives it is no wonder that most people have deficient levels of DHEA and the medical conditions, and degenerative diseases listed above.